osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 ## Tests

 A small set of unit-style tests is provided under `tests/`.
-These are designed to exercise pure validation and sanitization helpers without modifying system configuration.
+These are designed to exercise pure validation andsanitization helpers without modifying system configuration.
 They source the script (functions only) and run checks in a non-destructive way.

 Run the tests: